gradientbear/Multi-Node-Communication-System-in-Python/README.md

 ---
 ## Notes
-- The server automatically disconnects inactive nodes and logs the event.
+- The server monitors and disconnects inactive clients automatically, logging all relevant events.
-- Extendable to support additional message processing or node configurations.
+- The system can be extended with additional features such as encrypted messaging, authentication, or advanced routing logic.